Research at Leeds Beckett

 About Samuel Stones

-Samuel is an Associate Researcher in the Carnegie School of Education at Leeds Beckett University and Associate Leader of maths, computing, economics and business at a secondary school and sixth form college in North Yorkshire.
-Samuel has also secured a prestigious doctoral scholarship within the Carnegie School of Education.
-This enables him to work in partnership with our Centre for LGBTQ+ Inclusion in Education and to explore and research the role of schools in advancing LGBTQ+ inclusion.
+Samuel has secured a prestigious doctoral scholarship within the Carnegie School of Education which enables him to work in partnership with our Centre for LGBTQ+ Inclusion in Education and to explore and research the role of schools in advancing LGBTQ+ inclusion.

 Samuel's research outputs are linked with the Centre for LGBTQ+ Inclusion in Education and the Carnegie Centre of Excellence for Mental Health in Schools at Leeds Beckett University.
 His research explores the experiences of teachers who identify as Lesbian, Gay, Bisexual and Transgender, with specific emphasis on the impact of sexual orientation on teacher identity and mental health.
 Samuel's research explores issues of social justice and inclusion, particularly in relation to mental health, special educational needs, sexual orientation and gender identity.